What is Title Insurance and Who Pays for It?

 Let’s look at a real-world application to see how this works.
 Homeowner Johnson is selling her craftsman-style home to Wilson.
 Portland City Bank is financing the deal.

 Portland City Bank and buyer Wilson are working together to buy the craftsman.
 Each will need their own title insurance policy to protect their investment from potential losses due to title disputes.
-Portland City Bank’s title insurance policy, purchased by the Wilsons, is going to cover the entire amount of the mortgage loan for the bank.
+Portland City Bank’s title insurance policy, purchased by the Wilsons, will cover the entire mortgage loan amount for the bank.
 It protects PCB’s interest in the property and guarantees that this interest has priority over all other claims to the property.
-This Lenders’ title insurance policy only lasts as long as the mortgage.
+This lender’s title insurance policy only lasts as long as the mortgage.

-The Wilson’s title insurance, purchased by Johnson, exists to protect the Wilson’s equity in the home, and it lasts as long as the Wilsons own the home.
+The Wilsons’ title insurance, purchased by Johnson, protects the Wilsons’ equity in the home and lasts as long as the Wilsons own the home.
 When the Wilsons are ready to sell, they will purchase a new title insurance policy for the new buyers, which will cover the entire previous title history, as well as any activity that the Wilsons may have added.

 Can You Afford Closing Costs on the Home You Want to Buy?